Abdominal Care with Sharper focus

-General surgery is the surgical specialty that focuses on the abdominal organs.
-Despite the term “general”, surgeons that practice general surgery are highly skilled surgeons that typically operate on common abdominal complaints including appendicitis, hernias, gallbladder surgeries, stomach and intestinal issues.
+General surgery is the surgical specialty that focuses on abdominal organs.
+Despite the term ‘general’ in their designation, surgeons practicing general surgery are highly skilled in resolving common abdominal issues, including appendicitis, hernias, gallbladder surgeries, and stomach and intestinal abnormalities.

-Areas of surgical treatment include intestines , esophagus, stomach, small bowel, colon, liver, pancreas, gallbladder, bile ducts, and often the thyroid gland They also deal with diseases involving the skin, breast, soft tissue and hernias.
+Areas of surgical treatment include intestines, esophagus, stomach, small bowel, colon, liver, pancreas, gallbladder, bile ducts, and thyroid glands.
+They also deal with diseases involving the skin, breasts, soft tissue, and hernias.

-General surgeons are able to deal initially with almost any surgical emergency.
-Often they are the first port of call to critically ill or gravely injured patients, and are required to perform a variety of procedures to stabilize such patients, such as intubation, burr hole, cricothyroidotomy, and emergency laparotomy or thoracotomy to stanch bleeding.
+General surgeons are able to deal with almost any surgical emergency.
+Often they are the first port of call when it comes to critically ill or gravely injured patients.
+They are generally required perform a variety of procedures to stabilize such patients like intubation, burr hole, cricothyroidotomy, and emergency laparotomy or thoracotomy to stanch bleeding.

-All General Surgeons are trained in emergency surgery.
-Bleeding, infections, bowel obstructions and organ perforations are the main problems they deal with.
-Cholecystectomy, the surgical removal of the gallbladder, is one of the most common surgical procedures done worldwide.
-This is most often done electively, but the gallbladder can become acutely inflamed and require an emergency operation.
+All our general surgeons are trained in emergency surgery.
+Bleeding, infections, bowel obstructions, and organ perforations are the primary problems they deal with.
+They also have proven expertise in carrying out Cholecystectomy, the surgical removal of the gallbladder.
+This is most often done electively but the gallbladder can become acutely inflamed and require an emergency operation.
 Ruptures of the appendix and small bowel obstructions are other common emergencies.
-Facilities at Medica also includes Laparoscopic Surgery.
+Facilities at Medica also include minimally-invasive laparoscopic surgery.